Can You Use an Air Fryer as a Dehydrator?

 While both air fryers and dehydrators can be used to dehydrate food, there are some fundamental differences between the two appliances.

-Your dehydrator can only dehydrate food, while your air fryer can be used for other purposes, such as baking, roasting, grilling, and more.
+Your dehydrator can only dehydrate food, while your air fryer can be used for other purposes, such as baking, roasting, grilling, making dehydrated fruit, and making dehydrated snacks.
 Not all air fryers can dehydrate food, but air fryers that include a dehydration setting will often produce the same results as a dehydrator.
+Air fryers can also reach high temperatures, making them versatile for cooking a wide variety of foods.

 Your air fryer will have a smaller capacity than your dehydrator, and dehydrators often have more functions.
 As you get near your desired result, you should reduce the length of the cooking cycle.
 Overcooking can completely spoil your herbs.